Returning customers are worth more than you think. So, here are 4 easy to implement ways to increase customer retention and customer retention rates.

 “Yeah, serious.
 Here’s the phone number of the local pizzeria, they know us, just tell them you want to buy CD Baby a pizza.
 They already know our favourite pizza, so you just call them up with your credit card, say I want to get CD Baby a pizza.
 The pizza shows up, we’ll do anything you want.”

 The real point was, this is humanizing.
 I think too many of us start businesses and you want it to look big, and you start to say things on your website, like “we” instead of “I”.
 Even though it is just you.
 We try to do these things to make it look corporate.
-But when you do these things to humanize it and remind people that it’s just a real person back here — we’re just real people with a lot of work, so get us a pizza, we’ll do it — People loved that.
-I mean seriously, I would overhear this at conferences.
+But when you do these things to humanize it and remind people that it’s just a real person back here — we’re just real people with a lot of work, so get us a pizza, we’ll do it — People love that.

 “Oh my god dude, you have to sign up to CD Baby.”